wassim2u/Benchmark/README.md

 # Benchmarking Large Language AI Models for Machine Translation

 The repository contains the code developed for my research dissertation work produced as part of my studies in MSc Artificial Intelligence at the University of Edinburgh 2022-2023.
 The objective is to create a benchmarking tool to evaluate models by their quality and efficiency of output.
-In addition, the work done can be used to evaluate the performance of optimisation and inference engines like Deepspeed.
+In addition, the work done can be used to evaluate the performance of optimisation and inference engines like [Deepspeed from Microsoft](https://github.com/microsoft/DeepSpeed/).
 The value of the outcome of further iterations of this research is to accelerate the development of AI models.

 The following excerpt is the abstract extracted from the paper: